CKschneid/advice-generator/README.md

 ### What I learned

-I did soem work with async/await for this project.
+I did some work with `async/await` for this project.
 I opted to use the `try`/`catch` pattern to fetch.

 ```js
 const [slip, setSlip] = useState(initialState);